Get an annual AARP membership for only $12. Limited time offer.

 Did You Know?

 Did You Know?
-Approximately 1 in 9 adults over the age of 45 report experiencing some kind of memory loss or uncharacteristic forgetfulness.1
+Approximately 1 in 9 adults over the age of 45 report experiencing some kind of cognitive decline, like memory loss or uncharacteristic forgetfulness.1

 Here are some experiences that are not part of normal, age-related memory loss: